samcarswell/trochilus/README.md

 ### Watching a run

-Use `troc run watch -r [RUN_ID]` to tail the logs of a running cron until it completes.
-If the cron has already ran, it will print the logs and immediately exit.
+Use `troc run watch -r [RUN_ID]` to tail the logs of a running job until it completes.
+If the job has already ran, it will print the logs and immediately exit.

 ### Details of a run